riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 var five = Int("five")      // -> nil
 ```

+_An initializer is used to create an instance of a datatype (otherwise known as constructors in other languages)_

 ### nil

 In Swift, you can set an optional value to nil, but you cannot do this with non-optional values.
 By default optional variables are set to nil